Local Government Act 1972

 The Local Government Act 1972 is the foundational statute of modern English and Welsh local government.
 Enacted under the Heath government and implemented on 1 April 1974, it created the current two-tier structure of county councils and district councils across England, reorganised Welsh local government, and abolished the historic administrative counties.
 It is the single most significant reorganisation of UK local government in the 20th century.

-For voters on 7 May 2026 the Act's legacy is paradoxical: they are electing councils whose constitutional foundations the Act laid, while simultaneously voting in shadow elections for authorities that will replace those councils.
+For voters on 7 May 2026 the Act's legacy is paradoxical: they elected councils whose constitutional foundations the Act laid, while simultaneously voting in shadow elections for authorities that will replace those councils.
 In Essex, Norfolk, Suffolk, and Hampshire, councillors elected under the 1972 framework serve a term that will be cut short when LGR vesting days arrive, probably before 2028.